Team Morales at Century 21 AllPoints Presents...

 Since we are realtors and you're reading this, we'd love to work with you!
 We would be you’re ‘buying agent’.
 There is NO charge to you for this—we get paid by the seller of the home once the transaction is complete.
 After we've determined that you have a preapproval, and ask a few brief questions regarding your price range and what sort of home you prefer, we jump into the search and the fun begins!
 You should decide what you want in a home, what you need, and be prepared to compromise!

 Once we find a house that makes everyone happy, we will write up an offer!
 This is the price you want to pay for the house.
 Your offer will be accepted, countered, or rejected.
 Once an agreement is reached, it takes 45 days for the entire process to be completed.
-Usually, a deposit of $1000 or more is given at this time which comes off the price you have offered, so you do need some ready cash...
+Usually, a deposit is given at this time which comes off the price you have offered, so you do need some ready cash...